-Fred Raymond Dingley H’68, who received an honorary doctor of humane letters degree from the College in 1968, died April 9, 2004, in the Maine town of Lincoln.
+Fred Raymond Dingley H’68, who received an honorary doctor of humane letters degree from the College in 1968, died on April 9, 2004, in Lincoln, Maine.